Skip to main content

 Key Hawaii facts that shape senior services

 Hawaii’s need for aging services is large and local.
 The Census QuickFacts page shows that 21.5% of Hawaii residents are age 65 or older, 24.7% speak a language other than English at home, and the 2020-2024 median gross rent was $1,971.
-These facts matter because they affect waitlists, language access, transportation, and housing stress.
+These facts affect waitlists, language access, transportation, and housing stress.

 Hawaii fact Why it matters What to ask